 Thu 14 Sep 17

 Lucy Noakes is a social and cultural historian with specific interests in war, memory, gender and national identity.
-Lucy became interested in the past through her study of politics at A level and went on to read history as an undergraduate at the University of Sussex.
+Lucy became interested in history through political activism as a teenager, after reading the work of historian E P Thompson, and went on to read history as an undergraduate at the University of Sussex where she completed her DPhil.

 Our History Frontrunner, Iulia-Andreea Braila, talked to Lucy to find out more about the history behind her current teaching and research interests.